handejong/Fipster/README.md

     >> signal = FIP_signal('User input');

-This will open a GUI where one can select a .mat file containing signal (Calcium depended, CD) and reference (405nm emission) traces.
+This will open a GUI where one can select a .mat file containing signal (Calcium depended, CD) and reference (405nm excitation) traces.
 There are currently two supported formats.
 One is that exported by Fipgui (Deisseroth lab) the other is the .mat files exported by the FIP_aquisition class which is also part of this toolbox.
 If a LogAI file with the same name is found in the same folder, this file will be imported as well.
 Most likely it should be straightforward to process data obtained using the neurophotometrics as well.

 [![Example GUI workflow](https://j.gifs.com/z6oYo2.gif)](https://youtu.be/1qFxPjTp09g)
 *Click on the example for an example GUI walk trough on YouTube.*